iracic82/Real-World-Migration-from-Microsoft-AD-DNS-to-Infoblox/02-ad-migration-2/assignment.md

 8. Open the corresponding first folder (e.g., ec2amaz-xxxx.corp.infolab_ib_export) and search for the .conf file with the extension .conf (e.g., ec2amaz-xxxx.corp.infolab-named.conf).

 > [!IMPORTANT]
-> NOTE: Copy the exact .conf filename — we will need this later.
+> NOTE: Copy the exact .conf filename ( with the extension .conf as well ) — we will need this later.

 ![Screenshot 2025-08-14 at 10.30.41.png](https://play.instruqt.com/assets/tracks/e6jecxl5nvew/ee3c9691b51dd3c947c7d91bc04525a9/assets/Screenshot%202025-08-14%20at%2010.30.41.png)